 Now you’ve worked up an appetite, tuck in to authentic pasta and fine Tuscan wine at Trattoria Sergio Gozz.
 Or if you’re keen to keep moving, pick up a quick lunch at the nearby San Lorenzo market – the largest and oldest food market in Florence.
 Try seasonal truffles and buffalo mozzarella and grab a traditional tripe sandwich at a Lampredotto stand.

 Once home to the powerful Medici family, the Palazzo Vecchio is now the city hall and has a 311-foot-high bell tower, which you can climb for views of Santa Maria del Fiore and the rolling Tuscan countryside.

-At the Uffizi Gallery you’ll find the ‘Leonardo Room’, which is dedicated to Da Vinci’s early works like the Baptism of Christ – made for the Church of San Salvi, Florence in the late 15th century – the Annunciation and Adoration of the Magi.
-In total, the enormous Uffizi Gallery has over 100 rooms to explore, so put aside a few hours to witness some of the world’s finest Renaissance paintings.
+At the Uffizi Gallery, you’ll find the Leonardo Room, which is dedicated to Leonardo da Vinci’s early works like the Baptism of Christ – made for the Florence’s Church of San Salvi in the late 15th century.
+In total, the enormous gallery has over 100 rooms to explore, so put aside a few hours to see some of the world’s finest Renaissance paintings.

 Away from the tourist-filled piazzas, the authentic restaurants are perfect for ending your time in Florence.
 Head to Sano Spirito square, where you’ll find classic cafés, wine bars and some of the cheapest restaurants in town.
 If you’re splashing out for dinner, try La Bottega del Buon Caffé – a Michelin-starred restaurant that serves up heavenly food from its own farm in the Sienese hills.
-Make sure to try the perfectly-cooked tagliatelle with a dear sauce.

 Pssst.
 Head to the Discover homepage for our latest articles.